Our Mission Statement

 The mission of NSGT is to advance the development of gifted, talented, and high-potential youth, in the United States and abroad, through opportunities, advocacy, and exemplary programs and practices.

-On our website, you will find information about our campuses, our programs and services, and, most importantly, our courses.
-As you read through this information, we think you will become as excited as we are about SIG, as our programs are thoughtfully designed for gifted and academically talented students, resulting in the memorable SIG experience.
+In this catalog, you will find information about our campuses, our programs and services, and most importantly, our courses.
+As you read through this information, we think you will become as excited as we are about SIG, as our programs are purposely designed for gifted and academically talented students, resulting in the transformational SIG experience.

-We are passionate about our mission here at the National Society for the Gifted and Talented.
+We are passionate about our mission here at SIG.
+We are focused on "enriching minds where creativity thrives" and are highly engaged with students on their path of self-discovery and empowerment.
 We invite you to support us in that mission in whatever way you can.
-Please read more about us and our programs.
+Please read about NSGT, our charitable parent organization, on page 42 and on our website

 Executive Director, National Society for the Gifted & Talented